sitepoint-editors/awesome-symfony/README.md

  * [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle) - Adds support for a database-backed user system.
  * [HWIOAuthBundle](https://github.com/hwi/HWIOAuthBundle) - OAuth client integration.
 Supports both OAuth1.0a and OAuth2.
+ * [JmikolaAutoLoginBundle](https://github.com/jmikola/JmikolaAutoLoginBundle) - This bundle integrates the AutoLogin library with Symfony2, which implements a security firewall listener to authenticate users based on a single query parameter.
  * [JMSSecurityExtraBundle](http://jmsyst.com/bundles/JMSSecurityExtraBundle) - Enhances the Security Component with several new features.

 ## Web Services